richbl/photography-gallery-generator/README.md

 - Optional command line arguments are permissible and managed through the JSON configuration file
 - Template functions organized into libraries to minimize code footprint in the main script

-For more details about using a bash template, [check out the BaT prooject here](https://github.com/richbl/a-bash-template).
+For more details about using a bash template, [check out the BaT project here](https://github.com/richbl/a-bash-template).

 ## Example
 See below for an example of both a processed image file and the resulting HTML index: